NHOrus/srwq-compilation/episode-43.md

 This universe will be the ultimate paradox: It has been destroyed, many times, by Dark Brain, but is now whole.
 This will make it a deathtrap for him: Were he ever to enter into a place he had destroyed, the forces of paradox would tear him apart, and would likely damage his Actuality throughout the local Multiversal Clusters.

 So he'll never be able to come there.
 And because Compatible Kaiser is the seed around which this universe is formed, it'll be the Kaisers ultimate refuge.
 It will be able to return to that universe at any time, preventing Dark Brain from ever gaining it for more than a moment.
-Sciencegar Sciencebolt Mon 15 Mar 2010 20:06:06 No.4703715 Report
-Quoted By: >>4703725 >>4703735

 But the problem lies in whats needed for the creation: The Kaiser, The XN Giests Dimensional Drives, and my Multiversal calculating power.
-They all have to be present when the universe is being formed...And they'll be used up in the process.
+They all have to be present when the universe is being formed...
+And they'll be used up in the process.
 The Giest will be destroyed.
 The Kaiser will have to be rebuilt from the materials of the new world, as in other worlds.
 And I'll be reduced to a personality core, enough to function as person, but deprived of my functions as an interdimensional being.

-So, what I'm getting at here is...whoever is going with me...they're not getting out the same way.
+So, what I'm getting at here is... whoever is going with me... they're not getting out the same way.
 We'd have to hope that somewhere in the new universe there is some kind of interdimensional travelling device, or that some other traveller will enter the universe and take us out.
 But right now, we can't confirm any of those things.
-Thats the danger, that we get the perfect world we hoped for...and we're stuck there.
+Thats the danger, that we get the perfect world we hoped for... and we're stuck there.*
-Zeta Zaku Mon 15 Mar 2010 20:08:06 No.4703721 Report
->>4703710
-And since the Kaiser always heeds Roa's call, he should be able to call it from this pocket dimension at will.

-BRILLIANT!
-Sciencegar Sciencebolt Mon 15 Mar 2010 20:08:06 No.4703722 Report
->>4703691

-My first three years were Theoretical Physics, which was essentially Maths and Physics at once.
-I transferred to pure Physics for my final year.
-NuBlackAnon !!z6ldXGL61Wm Mon 15 Mar 2010 20:09:06 No.4703725 Report
->>4703715
->create new universe
->new laws of physics
-So we could have NEW ADVENTURES WITH CUTE DUMI?
-This is awesome!
-Anonymous Mon 15 Mar 2010 20:10:06 No.4703729 Report
-OH GOD
-ARE WE GOING TO MAKE OUR VERY OWN LA GIAS?
-Anonymous Mon 15 Mar 2010 20:10:06 No.4703730 Report
->>4703701
-Oh God, I could never do moles for things like iron and stuff; let alone metaphysical concepts.
-Anonymous Mon 15 Mar 2010 20:12:06 No.4703735 Report
-Quoted By: >>4703737 >>4706506
->>4703710
->>4703715
-"If we do this can I laugh madly while it's happening and shout about how we have become like Gods to create a whole new world?
-Because that's really all I want in life."
-Anonymous Mon 15 Mar 2010 20:13:06 No.4703737 Report
->>4703735
->"Because that's really all I want in life."

-"Well... that and a harem to service me whenever I ask."
-Stealthyboy !fchRKomfls Mon 15 Mar 2010 20:13:06 No.4703738 Report
->The concept is simple.
-It probably shouldn't be, but since we're dealing in forces and beings defined by absolutes, simplicity tends to seep in.

->We're going to create a universe.

-Well, this is not the way I was expecting Katina to become a god...
-Anonymous Mon 15 Mar 2010 20:19:06 No.4703763 Report
-So Dumi will become nothing but a personality, and Kaiser will become rebuilt from the ground up.
-Am i the only person seeing how awesome that could end up?
-Sciencegar Sciencebolt Mon 15 Mar 2010 20:22:06 No.4703769 Report
-Quoted By: >>4703782 >>4703784 >>4703790 >>4703803 >>4703962
 You look worriedly at the Diamond Eye on the conference room's screen.
-"D-Dumi...Are you really willing to go through with that?"
+"D-Dumi...
+Are you really willing to go through with that?"

-As far as I'm concerned, I gain far more than I lose.
+*As far as I'm concerned, I gain far more than I lose.
 I can reconstruct myself into a new body and live normally in the new universe, and Dark Brain will never be a threat to me.
 I can ensure Tis, Lalia and Despinis arrive safely once the world conjoins.
 And we can finally be safe together.
-Easily worth a whole bunch of sensory organs and quantum computing ability.
+Easily worth a whole bunch of sensory organs and quantum computing ability.*

-"So you'd be...normal?
+"So you'd be... normal?
 Human?"

 Perhaps.
 It would depend on the makeup of the universe and where I can plug in, so to speak.
 It's possible I'd end up as a supercomputer, a mech, a magic talking sword, a cute yellow rabbit-thing that farts lightning...the possibilities are endless.
 And kinda exciting too.